Results 1 to 10 of 22

 Building a Gentoo system while using a livecd won't put anything extra on your pc.

-being a minimalast, using the Sabayon livecd for anything other than installation of Gentoo would definitely not be of any use to you as Sabayon is bloated.How to know if you are a geek.
+being a minimalast, using the Sabayon livecd for anything other than installation of Gentoo would definitely not be of any use to you as Sabayon is bloated.If you want to learn more about linux take a linux journey

 Did it stop at "dev-lang/perl"?